 When the switch receives an invalid frame, it is dropped as an error.
 Examples of this include frames with FCS or CRC errors.
 See the later section "CRC — FCS — cut-through switching" for more details.

-When a switch receives a frame, and there are no buffers available for either ingress or egress, the frame will be dropped with 'Buffer'.
+When a switch receives a frame, and there are no buffers available for either ingress or egress, the frame is dropped with 'Buffer'.
 This typically hints at congestion somewhere in the network.
 The link that is showing the fault could be full, or the link containing the destination is congested.

 Its worth noting that by leveraging the API and the object model, the user can quickly query the fabric for all instances of these drops (run these from an apic) -